glpzzz/glpzzz.github.io/about.md

 # {{page.title}}

-I’m a software engineer living in [Cienfuegos, Cuba](https://www.openstreetmap.org/node/259846360).
+I’m a software engineer living in Cancún, México.
 I am a fan of programming, web development, and entrepreneurship.
 I’m also interested in technology and music.
 Contact me if you think I can help you with something.
 My full CV [here](cv).

 <div style="clear: both"></div>